fosinkas/Sorting/README.md

 SortingAlg

-SortingAlg is a program that visualizes some of the sorting algorithms.
+SortingAlg is a program that visualizes sorting algorithms such as bubble sorts and merge sorts for better understanding purposes.
+It is developed with the potential to add more sorting algorithms in the future.